braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 # Canvas basics

 > This reference article covers the basics of Canvas, covering various questions you should ask yourself as you set up your first Canvas.
+We'll also explain the five W's (what, when, who, why, and where) of visualization and how this can shape and define how you can build your Canvas.

 ## Understanding Canvas structure